 Table 8 is the result of the analysis of differences in the readiness between the mothers who have the last education status of high school and college by using the comparison test of the average of independent samples.
 The significance value of F is 0.113 (0.113> 0.05).
 So it can be assumed that the variant is the same.
 In addition, there is a difference in readiness that can be seen from the value of significance.
-The value of significance is 0,000 (0,000 <0.05) which means there is a difference.
-So it can be concluded that there is a difference in readiness between mothers who have high school education status and college.
+The value of significance is 0,000 (0,000 <0.05) which means there is a difference in readiness between mothers who have high school education status and college.
 Through the mean value, it can be seen that mothers who have the last educational status in universities considered more ready to provide sex education for children than mothers who have the status of last high school education